-The storage management software supports DS4000 Storage Subsystem controller firmware version 6.1x.xx.xx and the previous DS4000 Storage Subsystem controller firmware version, 05.xx.xx.xx.
-To access all of the features of Storage Manager version 9.1x, you must upgrade to the latest controller firmware version that is supported for your DS4000 Storage Subsystem model.
+Storage Manager 9.1x supports controller firmware versions 6.1x.xx.xx and 05.xx.xx.xx.
+To access all of the features of Storage Manager version 9.1x, you must upgrade to the latest controller firmware version that is supported for your DS4000 storagesubsystem model.